CleanroomMC/Kirino-Engine/README.md

 # Kirino Engine <img src="logo.png" alt="logo" width="160" align="right" style="margin-left: 16px; vertical-align: middle;"/>

-Kirino-Engine is a CPU-GPU dual pipeline rendering engine that combines ECS paradigm and modern rendering techniques.
+Kirino-Engine is a CPU-GPU dual pipeline research-oriented rendering engine that combines ECS paradigm and modern rendering techniques.

-Its primary goal is to overhaul most of the Minecraft's rendering in a future-proof and elegant manner **_and_** provide a set of clean rendering APIs to mod devs.
+Its primary goal is to overhaul most of Minecraft’s rendering in a future-proof and elegant manner, provide a set of clean rendering APIs to mod developers, **_and_** serve as a platform for exploring the feasibility of modern, GPU-driven rendering techniques within Minecraft’s constraints.

 > The project is highly WIP - contributions are welcome to help accelerate development!